jomaejercito/jomaejercito.github.io/_posts/2019-08-14-overview_of_variables_hoisting_and_scope.markdown

 console.log(b) // error: b not defined
 ```
-`a` is globally scoped because it exists outside a function while `b` is locally scoped and can only be accessed in the newPokemon function. console.log(jigglypuff) will return an error because it is not available outside the function.
+`a` is globally scoped because it exists outside a function while `b` is locally scoped and can only be accessed in the shoes function. `console.log(adidas)` will return an error because it is not available outside the function.

 `var` can be reassigned and redeclared.
 This means that there won't be an error when it is reassigned or redeclared:
 ```